8 mistakes you make with your Chatbot and how to correct them

 AI-based bots can analyze users' input and respond accordingly.
 As we said, this is called NLP (Natural Language Processing).
 They are able to understand the variations of questions and improve the quality of their answers.
 You can easily add NLP to your chatbot with Ideta, in just a few clicks, and without any coding knowledge.

-3. Not having a message when the bot doesn't understand something
+3. The silliest of your chatbot mistakes: not having a message when the bot doesn't understand something

 As we said, users are unpredictable, they will ask questions your bot won’t understand.
-Don’t overestimate a chatbot's capabilities, it may have AI, but it is not an all-knowing genie straight out of a magic lamp.
+Don’t overestimate a chatbot's capabilities, this is one of the most common chatbot mistakes.
+The bot may have AI, but it is not an all-knowing genie straight out of a magic lamp.
 Users know they are talking to a robot and they don’t expect your chatbot to have answers to every question.

 -> Offers them to talk to a human